CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

 In the methods above we **remove** elements.
-For this purpose, firstly we find the searched element, remove it and then shift the elements after it by one position to the left, in order to fill the empty position.
-Finally, we fill the position after the last item in the array with `null` value (the `default(T)`) to allow the garbage collector to release it if it is not needed.
+For this purpose, firstly we find the searched element, remove it and then shift the elements after it by one position to the left, to fill the empty position.
+Finally, we fill the position after the last item in the array with a `null` value (the `default(T)`) to allow the garbage collector to release it if it is not needed.
 Generally, we want to keep all unused elements in the `arr` empty (`null` / zero value).

 Let’s consider a sample usage of the recently implemented class.
 There is a `Main()` method, in which we demonstrate most of the operations.
-In the enclosed code we create a list of purchases, add, insert and remove few items and print the list on the console.
-Finally we check whether certain items exist:
+In the enclosed code we create a list of purchases, add, insert and remove a few items and print the list on the console.
+Finally, we check whether certain items exist:

 ```cs
 class CustomArrayListTest